Everything about food, from matching food and wine to recipes, techniques and trends.

 by Jenise » Wed Oct 15, 2025 2:17 pm

-Oh, the Caesar reference reminds me: parmesan cheese in restaurants and other people's homes.
-Store-bought pre-grated and flavorless.
-Even Italian restaurants.
-And the problem is that 95% of the people around here aren't informed enough to understand that there's a wonderful alternative.
+Oh, the Caesar reference reminds me: parmesan cheese in restaurants and other people's homes in the Pacific Northwest.
+Store-bought, pre-grated, plastic texture and flavorless is the norm.
+Even in many Italian restaurants.
+And the problem is that 95% of the people around here aren't informed enough to understand that it doesn't have to be that way.

 My wine shopping and I have never had a problem.
 Just a perpetual race between the bankruptcy court and Hell.--Rogov